Emu Valley Rhododendron Garden

 The soil is rich and volcanic.
 The walls slope into a large, stepped basin, fed by natural springs which form a series of lakes.
 Part of the interest of this garden is that plants are displayed in ‘countries’ from which the wild rhododendrons originate with authentically constructed rooms and structures to suit.
 The rhododendrons are at their peak from September to November, however, this truly stunning garden provides year-round interest.

-Horticultural manager, Neet Lowry tells us, “Kahoona” for Acid Loving plants is a key part of our fertilising programme throughout the gardens.
-We apply following a Year-Round Feeding Programme, along with Seamungus for new plantings and during the down time for these plants.
+Horticultural manager, Neet Lowry tells us, Kahoona for Acid Loving plants is a key part of our fertilising program throughout the gardens.
+We apply following a Year-Round Feeding Program, along with Seamungus for new plantings and during the down time for these plants.
 As we’ve been achieving great results using biological products, we’re also looking forward to trialling POPUL8 in a few areas, where the conditions are more tricky for our plants.

 Autumn is also a delight with the full colour spectrum of ornamental deciduous trees and even in winter, there is plenty of native fauna to spot – as well as platypus in the lakes, there are also echidnas, reptiles and bird life and native flora including glorious tree and fern species.